-The OCC proposes making a number of changes to the Summary Schedule to better assess covered institutions' calculation of risk-weighted assets (RWA) and certain other items detailed below.
-Please note that all line item numbers referenced in this Notice refer to the existing reporting schedules, not the proposed reporting schedules.
-Because the proposed changes add and delete some data items, line-item numbering between the existing and proposed templates may be different (e.g., Income Statement item 125, Total Other Losses, in the existing reporting template is now item 124 in the proposed template).
+The OCC is making a number of changes to the Summary schedule to better assess covered institutions' calculation of risk-weighted assets (RWA) and certain other items detailed below.
+Please note that all line item numbers referenced in this Notice refer to the existing reporting schedules, not the revised reporting schedules.
+Because the changes add and delete some data items, line-item numbering between the existing and templates may be different (e.g., Income Statement item 125, Total Other Losses, in the existing reporting template is now item 124 in the template).